Chapter 14 Casual Users

 The second category has been gaining attention recently, best described by outlining a case shared online.

 A professional woman had been reading internet porn stories for many years and had never used more or less than once each night.
 Incidentally, she was a very strong willed lady.
-Most users would wonder why she wanted to stop in the first place - gladly pointing out that there wasn’t no risk of PIED, or PE in her case (untrue).
-She wasn’t even using static images, the stories being far tamer than any material they themselves use on a daily basis.
+Most users would wonder why she wanted to stop in the first place – gladly pointing out that there was no risk of PIED, or PE in her case (untrue).
+She wasn’t even using static images, the stories being far tamer than any material that they themselves use on a daily basis.

 They make the mistake of assuming that casual users are happier and more in control.
-They might be more in control, but certainly aren’t happy.
+They might be more in control, but they certainly aren’t happy.
 In the woman’s case, she wasn’t satisfied with her partner nor real sex, and highly irritable when responding to her daily stresses and strains.
 Her nearest-and-dearest was unable to figure out what was bothering her.
 Even if she convinced herself to be unafraid of her usage through rationalisation, she still found herself unable to enjoy real relationships which invariably involve ups-and-downs.
 Her brain’s reward centre was unable to make use of normal destressors present in life as a result of daily dopamine flooding.
 Subsequent down regulation of her brains receptors had rendered her melancholic under most circumstances.
 Like most, she had a great fear of pornography’s dark side and treatment of women – before her first time.
 Eventually, she fell victim to societal brainwashing and tried her first site.
-Unlike most who capitulate and become chain users - upon seeing the foul clips of violence, she resisted the slide.
+Unlike most who capitulate and become chain users – upon seeing the foul clips of violence, she resisted the slide.

 All you ever enjoy in porn is ending the craving that started before it, whether the almost imperceptible physical craving, or the mental torture of not being allowed to scratch the itch.
 Internet porn itself is poison, which is why you only suffer the illusion of enjoying it after periods of abstinence.
 Similarly to hunger or thirst, the longer you suffer it, the greater the pleasure when finally relieved.
 Making the mistake of believing porn is just habit, they think: “If I can keep it down to a certain level or only on special occasions, my brain and body will accept it.
 Then, I can keep using at that level or reduce it further should I wish to.”